nevrome/bleiglas/README.md

 <details>

-<summary>Of course we can visualise any point-wise information we
+<summary>Finally we can also visualise any point-wise information in our
-initially had as a feature of the tessellation polygons.</summary>
+input data as a feature of the tessellation polygons.</summary>

 <p>